-We've changed.... our name, not our mission.
-We are now the Marshall Native Gardens Initiative, a group of volunteers organized through the Friends of the Madison County Public Library, located in Marshall, North Carolina.
-We welcome anyone who is interested in helping us.
+The Marshall Native Gardens Initiative, a group of volunteers organized through the Friends of the Madison County Public Library, located in Marshall, North Carolina.
+We welcome anyone who is interested in helping maintain the Library's grounds.
 Give us a call or just drop in at a work day or meeting.
 Thanks for stopping by our website.

-Mission Statement: Create sustainable gardens on the grounds of the Madison County Library System main branch that are both educational and beautiful.
+Mission Statement: Create sustainable gardens on the grounds of the Madison County Library System main branch that are both educational, beautiful and self-sustaining.

-The Gardens & Grounds Committee is part of the Friends of Madison County Library.
-We keep very busy.
-We no longer do the Plants of the Month display, but our articles on great native plant alternatives to those pesky invasive plants can be found here.
+We no longer do the Plants of the Month display, but the articles on wonderful native plant alternatives to those pesky invasive plants can be found here.

 We’ve also been working on landscape garden plans to transform the library grounds.
 We plan on removing all invasive plants and replacing them with wonderful native plants.
 There are plans to build some walking paths as well.
 Exciting things will be happening.
 Please contact Ed at 828-333-3883 if you are interested in receiving more information or would like to lend a hand.

 We love natives!
 Asking why bother about native vs. nonnative plants?
 There are a lot of reasons to go native... but the short answer is because non-natives take the place of native plants.
 There are a variety of plant and animal species that depend on the native plants for survival.
 This means fewer insects, native pollinators, and those that feed on those insects, such as birds.
 Our populations of birds have plummeted, which I'm sure you've noticed.
 We are so fortunate to live in western North Carolina, with one of the richest variety of native plants in the world.

 Please come join us!